projectcapsule/capsule-proxy/README.md

 nginx             nginx.plus/ingress                                                         5d
 ```

-The expected output using `capsule-proxy` is the retrieval of the `custom` Storage Class as well the other ones matching the regex `\w+-lb`.
+The expected output using `capsule-proxy` is the retrieval of the `custom` Ingress Class as well the other ones matching the regex `\w+-lb`.

 ```bash
 $ kubectl --context admin@mycluster get ingressclasses